 - Adhere to PEP8 coding standards.
 This can be eased via the pycodestyle or flake8 tools, the latter of which in particular will give you some useful hints about ways in which the code/formatting can be improved.
-If you are relying on your editor for PEP8 compliance, note that the line length specified by PEP8 is 79 (excluding the line break). - Ensure your code is compatible with the latest Python 2.7 and 3.x releases see our compatibility cheatsheet for more details. - Add docs and tests for your changes.
+We try to keep line length within the 79-character maximum specified by PEP8.
+Because that can sometimes compromise readability, the hard/enforced maximum is 88 characters. - Ensure your code is compatible with the officially-supported Python releases. - · Add docs and tests for your changes.
 Undocumented and untested features will not be accepted. - Run all the tests on all versions of Python supported by Pelican to ensure nothing was accidentally broken.